 lapped under the roofing materials above.

 This correct lapping order is essential and ensures that water will travel around and past any protrusion, obstruction or transition without the unreliable (and unappealing) use of sealants like tar or caulking.
-Sealants used are generally more for the protection of a joint or as an additional preventative measure, not as a primary.
+Sealants used are generally more for the protection of a joint or as an additional preventative measure, not usually as a primary barrier.
 Metal flashing may be fastened in place with screws, nails or anchors.